Android Tutorial – Learn Android Development with Ease

 - Oreo version 8.0-8.1, released on 21 Aug 2017.

 - Version 9 also known as Pie, released on 6 Aug 2018.

-Before we move further in Android Tutorial, Let’s discuss Android Prerequisites.
+Before we move further in the Android tutorial, let’s discuss Android prerequisites.
 The most important and basic requirement for Android development is Java.
 Java is considered as a native language to learn Android.
 To build Android applications it is necessary to keep all OOP clear.
 Also, we will need some basics of database concepts.

 This feature lets the user search by recording the voice message instead of typing it.
 Example- If we want to call XYZ person, we just have to speak and the call will be directed to the XYZ person, performing multi-tasking.
 With this feature, we can watch a video and also play games simultaneously.

 We can capture the screen using this feature.